jurchiks33/Drawing-app-p5.js/Task_2.md

 but try and be selective and select the best examples of your process.

     How much of the code have you written so far.
 What do you intend to do next?

+For now considerable half part of drawing app is done.
+The focus of this part has been introducing new tools for users and enhance user experience.

+Design Work and Research.
+    1. User interface design:
+            Brainstorming: sessions were focued to identify key features that users expect in a modern drawing app, which included popular drawing app reviewing for inspiration.

+            Interface design: Attention was given to create an intuative user friendly interface.
+Sketches and wireframes were developed to visualize tools like shape tool, custom brush and undo/redo functions and also for upcoming tools.

+    2. Code design and Research:
+            Code Diagrams: Diagrams were used to plan the structure of the code and how different code modules will interact with main drawing canvas.

+            Research on Algorithms: For complex tools like custom brush, shape tool and undo/redo buttons were conducted research on algorithms behind the tools to get desired effect.